 Also, don’t forget to check the tension screws located on the locking clips.
 During your first uses, you may notice that the poles would come up shorter than the other one, so occasionally just tighten the tension screws.
 Generally, the poles are fantastic for hiking and outdoor trekking.

-Description: The Black Diamond Alpine Carbon Z Z-Poles is made with extremely carbon light 100% construction, notwithstanding the reliable strength and stability compared to poles made with aluminum.
+Description: The Black Diamond Alpine Carbon Z Z-Poles are made of extremely light carbon construction, notwithstanding the reliable strength and stability compared to poles made of aluminum.

 You will notice this lightness, as well as the absence of rattles and vibrations when you use it in pavements and asphalt.
-With easy and simple fold mechanism, the cork handles are comfortable to hold, which also has the adjustable nylon straps, which are labeled R (right) and L (left), so you know which is for your right and left hands.
+With easy and simple fold mechanism, the cork handles are comfortable to hold.
+There are also the adjustable nylon straps, which are labeled R (right) and L (left), so you know which is for your right and left hands.

 Just be aware that these walking poles cannot be adjusted to your height, so you need to go to the Black Diamond website to correctly determine the right size for your needs.
 Find the right length of poles accordingly for ease of use to avoid pain in your arms after extended hold.

-Description: The Micro Stick Titanium from Leki features a push-button release mechanism that allows for an easy, fast disassembly and assembly of the fold.
+Description: The Leki Micro Stick Titanium 120 Walking Poles feature a push-button release mechanism that allows for easy, fast disassembly and assembly of the fold.
 It has the edgeless and ultralight grip with adjustable expanders for a smooth fit.

 The Aergon Thermo Mid is widely regarded for its lightweight and ergonomic grip, with strap adjusters.
 You can fit all types of grip, whether you prefer your hand placed down on the top of the pole, you palm the grip (standard hold), or even choked the pole with your hands extending to the lower section.

 In terms of solidity, the pole extension is bend and break resistant but you need to extend the lock system to be fully tightened and lengthened to avoid the rattles.